 The Turkish Competition Board issued decisions in August 2009 initiating an investigation into the salary and deposit programs operated by eight major banks in Turkey, including the Bank.
 Under these programs, corporate and commercial customers of the Bank agree to deposit the salary payments of their employees with the Bank in exchange for remuneration from the Bank.
 The subject of the investigation is whether the eight banks made a collective agreement for the level of fees that they pay in connection with these programs.
 Similar to the practice of the other major banks in Turkey, the Bank enters into protocols with its customers regarding these programs, the terms of which protocols vary with respect to the level of fees the Bank pays and the length of the relevant protocol.
 On 20 August 2010, the investigation committee established by the Turkish Competition Board served its detailed report on each of the banks involved, which report recommended that the Turkish Competition Board impose a substantial fine upon the banks.
 On 8 March 2011, the Turkish Competition Board announced that it imposed an administrative fine amounting to TL 11,641,860 (approximately US\$7.6 million) on the Bank with the possibility of the Bank's appealing the decision to the Council of State.
 The Bank has appealed such fine following its receipt of the detailed decision of the Turkish Competition Board; however, according to the Law on Protection of Competition No. 4054, appealing a decision of the Turkish Competition Board will not stop the implementation of the Turkish Competition Board's decisions and the consequent collection of administrative fines.
 Accordingly, the Bank paid the administrative fine within one month of its receipt of the detailed decision.
-As of the date of this Base Prospectus, the appeal process is pending.
+On 22 January 2016, the Bank was notified of the 13th Council of State's decision rejecting the Bank's annulment action.
+The Bank has appealed the court's decision of rejection within the limitation period.
+The lawsuit is pending as of the date of this Base Prospectus.